Welcome to our temporary website. A new website for Powerful Pathways is coming soon. Donate to support!

 Ms. Michel received a master's in public policy at Tufts University's Department of Urban & Environmental Policy and Planning, bachelor’s degrees in English and Social and Political Systems from Pine Manor College, and a graduate certificate in non-profit management from Boston University’s Questrom School of Business.
 She also studied Civic Media and Art Practice at Emerson College and was trained in design and public policy from Rhode Island School of Design.
 She was a 2013 Neighborhood Fellow at Tufts, the inaugural fellow for Association for Community Design in 2015, and a 2016 Creative Community Fellow with National Arts Strategies.
 In 2021, Allentza received the Perez Prize in Civic Design and Public Art, awarded by Americans for the Arts and the Perez Foundation, and was named a Next 1000 by Forbes.
 In 2023 she was awarded the Hometown Hero award by the Celtics Foundation.
 She has also received commendations from the City of Cambridge (2012) and the City of Boston (2018) and the Town of Randolph (2025).

-Ms. Michel speaks English (native), Haitian Creole (native), Spanish, moderate French, and conversational Japanese. she navigates her time between, Boston, New York and Los Angeles.
+Ms. Michel speaks English (native), Haitian Creole (native), Spanish, moderate French, and conversational Japanese.
+She navigates her time between, Boston, New York and Los Angeles.